This timeline gives a chronological listing of the main events in English History for the years 950 – 959

 Archbishop Oda of Canterbury died.
 Eadwig appointed Aelfsige of Winchester to the position.

 died on his way to Rome to collect his pallium.
 Eadwig appointed Byrhthelm, the Bishop of Wells as the new Archbishop of Canterbury.

 959 (1st October)

-Eadwig died.
+Eadwig died at the age of 18 years.
+The cause of his death is unknown.
 He was succeeded by his brother Edgar.

 Edgar proclaimed that Byrhthelm was not fit to be Archbishop of Canterbury and appointed Dunstan as the new Archbishop of Canterbury.